sebasfalcone/better-work-notes/Notes_about_C++.md

 Prefer {} initialization over alternatives unless you have a strong reason not to.

 ## Static
-The meanings changes depending on context and we have three scenarios:
+The meanings change depending on context and we have three scenarios:
 - **Static Variables**:
   - In a function.
   - In a class.